Certiman/vue-solid-pod/README.md

 This web application reproduces the [SOLID POD Tutorial App](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/#) using the vite & vue3 starter template.
 The intention is to demo how Solid pods can easily be integrated into Vue3 apps.

+## Main objectives

+- [X] Reproduce the POD tutorial app using a front-end framework, 100%.
+- [X] Use reactive components in order to collect and visualize the reading List (items)
+- [X] Additionally, allow for downloading the existing reading List FROM the POD and update the UI
+- [X] Also, allow for SHACL-FORM based input of a new book, and append the data into the data resource for the reading List.
+- [ ] For books added via the SHACL-FORM, allow for a Solid Pod based delete.
+- [ ] For existing books, allow for a pre-filled form in order to complement them.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).